zeh/zeh/README.md

 # Hey there.

 My name is Zeh Fernando.
-I live in New York, where I work for [Work & Co](http://work.co/) as a (hands on) Group Engineering Director.
+I live in Brooklyn, NY.

 I was born and raised in São Paulo, Brazil.
 I grew up loving both to draw and to code, and have been working since 1994 in a vast number of projects, languages, and platforms.